vikejs/vike/README.md

 ```

 The `render()` hook in `/pages/_default.page.server.jsx` gives you full control over how your pages are rendered,
-and `pages/_default.page.client.jsx` gives you full control over the browser-side code.
+and `/pages/_default.page.client.jsx` gives you full control over the browser-side code.
 This control enables you to *easily* and *naturally*:
- - Use any tool you want such as React Router or Redux.
+ - Use any tool you want such as React Router and Redux.
  - Use Preact, Inferno, Solid and any other React-like alternative.

-Note how the files we created have different suffixes:
+Note the suffixes of the files we created:
  - `.page.js`: exports the page's root React component.
  - `.page.client.js` (optional): defines the page's browser-side code.
  - `.page.server.js` (optional): exports the page's hooks (always run in Node.js).